baselime/docs/observability-as-code/reference/alerts.md

     # Required: Alert parameters
     parameters:

-      # Required: The reference (ref) of query to run on at regular intervals for the alert.
+      # Required: The reference (ref) of query to run at regular intervals for the alert.
 This query must be within the same application as the alert.
       # Please note that if the query has multiple calculations, the alert will be based off the first listed calculation in the array of calculations of the query
       query: ref-of-an-existing-query